verneylmavt/bithealth-dp-q-mp/README.md

 3. **End-to-End Mini Project**
    This part implements a FastAPI service that uses an LLM to recommend the most relevant hospital department based on a patient’s symptoms.
 It uses LangChain to communicate with the LLM and generate recommendations.

 Feel free to inspect each part, run it locally, and modify as needed.
-[Click here to learn more about the project](https://github.com/verneylmavt/bithealth-dp-q-mp/blob/89527f24e90d03517fd7a24a7f506ec45ffc9328/assets/Bithealth%20AI%20Pre%20Test.pdf).
+[Click here to learn more about the project: bithealth-dp-q-mp/assets/Bithealth AI Pre Test.pdf](https://github.com/verneylmavt/bithealth-dp-q-mp/blob/89527f24e90d03517fd7a24a7f506ec45ffc9328/assets/Bithealth%20AI%20Pre%20Test.pdf).

 ## 📁 Project Structure